Wondering what to do during a long layover in Fiji? You’re not alone! My flight from the US to New Zealand included a 17-hour layover in Nadi, Fiji.

 After shopping around, I decided on the tour company Great Sights Fiji, joining two Australian girls for a half-day “Discover Nadi” tour.

 The stops included the Garden of the Sleeping Giant, the Chiefly village of Viseisei, the Nadi Hindu Temple, and the Nadi Produce Markets.
 The guide and the driver were both friendly local Fijians.
-During the tour, they engaged in conversations about the history of the island, the people, and each site we visited.
+During the tour, they talked about the island’s history, the people, and each site we visited.

-The guides also made a couple of unexpected stops at some shops selling locally made souvenirs, making the tour about 4.5 hours long.
+The guides also made some unexpected stops at some shops selling locally made souvenirs, making the tour about 4.5 hours long.

 Cost of the Discover Nadi Tour